 (#1088)An EHT STA that is a mesh STA shall not transmit or receive EHT TB PPDUs.

-(#1088)An EHT STA with dot11EHTPartialBWULMUMIMOImplemented equal to true shall set the Partial Bandwidth UL MU-MIMO subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
-An EHT STA with dot11EHTPartialBWULMUMIMOImplemented equal to false shall set the Partial Bandwidth UL MU-MIMO subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 0.
+(#1088)An EHT STA with dot11EHTPartialBWULMUMIMOImplemented equal to true shall set the Partial Bandwidth UL MU-MIMO subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element to 1.
+An EHT STA with dot11EHTPartialBWULMUMIMOImplemented equal to false shall set the Partial Bandwidth UL MU-MIMO subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element to 0.

 (#1088)An EHT AP shall not transmit a triggering frame in the 6 GHz band which allocates an RU/MRU that occupies the secondary 160 MHz channel to a non-AP EHT STA, unless the AP has received from the non-AP EHT STA an EHT Capabilities element with the Support For 320 MHz In 6 GHz subfield in the EHT PHY Capabilities Information field equal to 1 and the non-AP EHT STA is in 320 MHz operating bandwidth.